Pro/open62541-esp32/README.md

 1. Ethernet Helper Configuration
     a.
 WiFi SSID
     b.
 WiFi Password
+    c.
+Use custom hostname (or Static IPv4 alternatively)
 2. Set the correct value for your Serial flasher config.
     a.
 Flash SPI Mode -> QIO
     a.
 Flash SPI speed -> 40 Mhz